The term Bug Out Bag (also called a “Go Bag” or a “72-Hour Survival Kit”) can be off-putting to a lot of people.

 - A lit branch can be wielded as a weapon.

 - Fire can be used as a signal.

 - Fire can be used to boil water for drinking and first aid.

 I’ve met people with a complete weapons arsenal in their Bug Out Bags.
 A firearm certainly seems like a good idea; you can read more about the best bug out guns here.
 However, multiple firearms are just likely to weigh you down.

 You may also want to consider pepper spray for your BOB.
 It is a great non-lethal weapon.

-You won’t really need much for hygiene, so don’t bring shampoos or even deodorants.
-Here’s some essentials:
+You won’t need much for hygiene, so don’t bring shampoos or deodorants.
+Here are some essentials:

 - Baby wipes

 - Toothbrush and toothpaste (or tooth powder) – Emergency Dental Kit Checklist